 Proceeds from entry fees and our generous sponsors allow the trail association to sponsor various projects to improve and promote the trail.

-The race is a triathalon.
 You start in Marlinton, WV run to the trail and take it north to the turn around point then right back into town, to make 3 miles, then you jump in your boat and paddle down the river to the blue bridge in Buckeye, which is about 4 miles of paddling, then you run over to your bike and ride south down the trail for a bit and turn around to head north past where you started and all the way back up to Marlinton making a 10 mile bike ride and the end of the race!
+Teamwork is encouraged, but if you want to do it solo, you certainly can!

 This is a 26.2 mile course, on the Greenbrier River Trail in Pocahontas County, WV.
 The trail follows the Greenbrier River south on the old railway bed with a 1% downhill average grade throughout.
 The surface is packed gravel with a number of flat, wooden bridge crossings and then pavement for the last (+/-) two miles of the course.